MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/sharepoint-site-not-listed-in-trigger-or-action.md

 :::image type="content" source="media/sharepoint-site-not-listed-in-trigger-or-action/clean-url-sharepoint-site.png" alt-text="Screenshot shows the Flow designer points the U R L directly to the SharePoint site.":::

 The dropdown should fill in the SharePoint site automatically.
 Make sure you have access to the SharePoint site.
+Follow similar steps for other connectors like Onedrive, SQL, Dataverse, etc.